SyncfusionExamples/how-to-export-a-wpf-datagrid-that-hasn-t-been-loaded-yet/README.md

-# How to export a WPF DataGrid (SfDataGrid) that hasn't been loaded yet?
+# How to Export WPF DataGrid to Excel that hasn't Loaded?

-THis sample show cases how to export a [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) that hasn't been loaded yet?
+THis sample show cases how to export a [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) (SfDataGrid) that hasn't been loaded yet.

-# About the sample

-You can export the datagrid to excel by using the [ExportToExcel](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.GridExcelExportExtension~ExportToExcel.html) method in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).
-You can also export the datagrid before it’s loading (AutoGenerateColumns = True/False) by using the [DataGrid.ApplyTemplate](https://docs.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement.applytemplate?view=netcore-3.1#:~:text=ApplyTemplate%20is%20called%20on%20every,or%20by%20the%20layout%20system.) method.
+You can export the datagrid to excel by using the [ExportToExcel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.Converter.GridExcelExportExtension.html#Syncfusion_UI_Xaml_Grid_Converter_GridExcelExportExtension_ExportToExcel_Syncfusion_UI_Xaml_Grid_SfDataGrid_Syncfusion_Data_ICollectionViewAdv_Syncfusion_UI_Xaml_Grid_Converter_ExcelExportingOptions_) method in `DataGrid`.
+You can also export the `DataGrid` before it's loading (AutoGenerateColumns = True/False) by using the `DataGrid.ApplyTemplate` method.

 ```c#
 private static void OnExecuteExportToExcel(object sender, ExecutedRoutedEventArgs args)
 {
     var dataGrid = args.Source as SfDataGrid;
     EccelOptionsConverter ExcelOption=new EccelOptionsConverter();

     if (dataGrid == null) return;

     try
     {
         var options = args.Parameter as ExcelExportingOptions;